sabelosiba/Data-Analytics/README.md

   - one approach is Extract, Transform, and Load (ETL0
     1. Extract - extract data from source to staging area. goal is move data from relational database into a flat file
     2. Transform - goal reformat data from its transactional to data warehouse's analytical design
     3. Load - ensure data gets into the analytical system

+  - ELT has speed advantages

   ### Data collection methods